 Pre-cook food.
 On Sundays I try to pre-cook things like rice, garlic shrimp, chicken and prepare chopped veggies.
 Occasionally I will make breakfast for the week, like Brian’s Muesli.
 This bulk cooking is something I am still getting used to but I can already see that it really helps during the week.

 Listening to my body’s cues.
 Because I am eating smaller portions and actually feeling physical hunger between meals it’s become easier to listen to my body and what it might want.
-Sometimes the cravings are very clear: eggs, bread, a big fresh salad, a nice steak, sweet strawberries, pasta with veggies, kimchi or other fermented foods, a German pancake!
+Sometimes the cravings are very clear: eggs, bread, a big fresh salad, a nice steak with green leafy vegetables, sweet strawberries, pasta with veggies, a rice bowl with kimchi or other fermented foods, a German pancake!
 A lot of these things are staples in the house so I usually can give my body what it wants.

 Eating by color and temperature.
 When I say above that some cravings are very clear what I really mean is that I am thinking of food in colors or temperatures, i.e. I crave greens or reds or yellows and cool or warm foods.
 As you can see from my Instagram I love colorful food, the visual enjoyment is definitely a big part of my meals.

 Guilt free emotional eating.
 While out-of-control emotional eating can be a problem I believe that some emotional eating is normal.
 As someone who lives with anxieties sometimes the only thing that will do are a couple of Justin’s Peanut Butter Cups!
 Enough to scratch the itch and calm me down.
 And yes, occasionally two peanut butter cups becomes four or six or even eight, and when that happens I know that something’s going on.
 So I am also actively working on learning to feel my feelings as well as removing the triggers where I can.